 Livestock Production Assurance (LPA) is industry’s on-farm market assurance program.
 Producers seeking information about LPA and procedures for accessing LPA NVDs should visit the Integrity Systems website or phone the LPA helpline on 1800 683 111 during business hours.

 Non-LPA movement documentation

 Producers who are not part of the LPA program can complete a generic Cattle Consignment Declaration.
-This will be available soon on the website.

 Some buyers might require as a condition of purchase that vendors supply a correctly completed current edition LPA NVD form.
 This document is not one of these.